rotorflight/rotorflight-lua-scripts/README.md

 ### Setting up VTX Tables

-If you are using a VTX that supports the SmartAudio or Tramp protocols then bands and channels etc. are managed using VTX tables since Betaflight version 4.1.0.
+If you are using a VTX that supports the SmartAudio or Tramp protocols then bands and channels etc. are managed using VTX tables since Rotorflight version 4.1.0.
 The script will be downloading and storing the current VTX table for every model the first time the model is connected and the script is run.
 If you change the VTX table, you have to re-load the updated VTX table in the script, by choosing the 'vtx tables' option in the function menu.

 ### Background script
 The optional background script offers RTC synchronization and RSSI through MSP.
 It can be setup as a special or global function in OpenTX.
 The image below shows how to run the background script as a special function.

 ![Background script setup](docs/assets/images/background_script_setup.png)

-## Unstable Testing Versions
-Unstable testing versions of the latest builds of the Lua Script can be downloaded from [here](https://github.com/betaflight/betaflight-tx-lua-scripts-nightlies/releases).

-Be aware that these versions are intended for testing / feedback only, and may be buggy or broken.
-Caution is advised when using these versions.

 ## Building from source